The Great Beauty: Italian Criticism

+It has been observed that while international film criticism has generally judged Sorrentino's film positively, Italian critics have been divided with harsh judgments:

+Or, on the contrary, with great appreciation:

+This contrast of opinions has been interpreted in various ways, but in negative evaluations, it seems to reconnect with the recurring notion of the director's presumed arrogance and ambition to propose his vision, almost as if it were a sequel to La dolce vita by Federico Fellini, which instead resonates with the imagination of international audiences who appreciate this portrayal.

+Critical response

-The review aggregator website Rotten Tomatoes reported a 91% approval rating, based on 132 reviews, with a weighted average rating of 8.00/10.
+The film has a 91% approval rating on Rotten Tomatoes, based on 135 reviews, with a weighted average rating of 8/10.
 The website's critical consensus states, "Dazzlingly ambitious, beautifully filmed, and thoroughly enthralling, The Great Beauty offers virtuoso filmmaking from writer/director Paolo Sorrentino."
-The film holds a score of 86/100 on Metacritic based on 34 reviews, signifying "universal acclaim."
+The film holds a score of 86/100 on Metacritic based on 34 reviews, signifying "universal acclaim".

 Robbie Collin at The Daily Telegraph awarded Sorrentino's film the maximum five stars and described it as "a shimmering coup de cinema".
 He likened it to Roberto Rossellini's Rome, Open City and Federico Fellini's La Dolce Vita in its ambition to record a period of Roman history on film.
 "Rossellini covered the Nazi occupation of 1944; Fellini the seductive, empty hedonism of the years that followed.
 Sorrentino's plan is to do the same for the Berlusconi era," he wrote.
 Deborah Young of The Hollywood Reporter stated "Sorrentino's vision of moral chaos and disorder, spiritual and emotional emptiness at this moment in time is even darker than Fellini's (though Ettore Scola's The Terrace certainly comes in somewhere)."
 Critics have also identified other purposefully explicit film homages: to Roma, 8½, Scola's Splendor, Michelangelo Antonioni's La notte.
 Spanish film director Pedro Almodóvar named the film as one of the twelve best films of 2013, placing it second in his list.
 In 2016, the film was ranked among the 100 greatest films since 2000 in an international critics poll by 177 critics around the world.
 It is currently director Paolo Sorrentino's second highest rated film on Rotten Tomatoes.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 220.